 In the Informal Complaint, you will have to tell us about your problem.
 After receiving an Informal Complaint, a BCS representative will look at the information you provided and the facts about your case.
 The BCS representative will also get in touch with the company to give it a chance to respond to your concerns.
-BCS will then tell you and the company what BCS thinks about the problem.
-This is called the BCS decision and it will be given to you by letter, and sometimes also by phone.
-Informal Complaints about your electric, natural gas, telephone and water/wastewater service are private, which means that the information provided stays between you, the company (including its lawyers and employees), and the PUC.
+BCS will then issue a decision to you and the company.
+This decision may be given to you by phone, US mail, or email.

+Informal Complaints about your electric, natural gas, telephone and water/wastewater service are private, which means that the information provided stays between you, the company (including its lawyers and employees) and the PUC.
 Other people will not see your Informal Complaint.